makrai/notes/kornai-23-vector-sem.md

 ## 1.4 The geo of definitions

+### In addition to 0 links 12
+defs often explain the definiendum in terms of it being the subject or object

+### ... a rudimentary theory of communication 15

+### The key link type ...  is the type 0 (is, is\_a) link p20

+* More traditional dictionaries, use even more vague terms in the definition,
+  * Webster’s New World (Guralnik, 1958) ‘used to express futurity, possibility, obligation, intention, etc’; The
+  * Concise Oxford (McIntosh, 1951) has, distributed among several senses, ‘exist, occur, live, remain, continue, occupy such a position, experien...'
+* A more unified treatment seems warranted, and will in fact be provided in 2.3

 ## 1.5 The algebra of definitions

 15. BinaryAtom ->
       `at` | `between` | `cause_` | `er_` | `follow` | `for_` | `from` | `has` |
       `in` | `ins_` | `is_a` | `lack` | `mark_` | `on` | `part_of` | `under`

+* morphology and syntax are handled by the same mechanism 25
+  * We will see in Chapter 2 in far greater detail
+  * syntax and morphological analysis of Latin sentences ordinarily proceeds hand in hand (S19:5.3)
 * “doing grammar by spreading activation”
   * our concept is almost ident to that of Jackendoff and Audring, 2020 7.2.3
   * both go back to the same ideas (Quillian, 1969; Collins and Loftus, 1975),
-  * obliterating the usual distinction between rules and representations.
-In
+  * obliterating the usual distinction between rules and representations
   * all the work is done by the representations and there are only a few generic rules that apply to all representations, primitive and derived, intermediary or final, the same way
-  * characteristic of early combinatorial system like the untyped lambda calculus (Church, 1936) and categorial grammar (Ajdukiewicz, 1935)
+  * characteristic of early combinatorial system like the
+    * untyped lambda calculus (Church, 1936) and
+    * categorial grammar (Ajdukiewicz, 1935)
-  * maintained in all implementations of 4lang , be they by
+  * maintained in all implementations of 4lang, be they by
     * Eilenberg machines (which directly formalize spreading activation), by
     * (hyper)graph kernel methods (Ghosh+ 2018), or by
     * direct linear algebraic manipulation